Mirimiri54322/FunnyGIF/README.md

 - Option to flip image.
 - Option to rotate image.
 - Option to play GIF in reverse.
-- Make the screen look nicer when the program is interrupted.
 - Option to automatically crop off pixels that are transparent on all frames.
 - Option to resize image.
 - Option to pixellate image more (4 "pixel" segments instead of 1 "pixel" segments).